-Access to the Maroon Bells via Maroon Creek Road is NOW Open to vehicular traffic, for the summer season, as of May 16, 2014.
+Access to the Maroon Bells via Maroon Creek Road is scheduled to close to vehicular traffic, for the winter season, on November 14, 2014.
+Access will reopen in Spring 2015.

 The most photographed mountains in North America are right here in Aspen!
 Located 10 miles from Aspen up Maroon Creek Road, they are not to be missed, whether you are visiting Aspen for an hour or 3 months they are sure to be a highlight of your trip.
 Their accessibility is limited by car, so see below on how to get there: